Ashlie-G/T1A3_2/Documents/AshlieGray_T1A3/README.md

 **System Requirements**
 Mac OS
-Ruby 2.7.2
+Ruby 2.1
 If ruby is not already installed on your computer, please go to https://www.ruby-lang.org/en/downloads/.

 **App Requirements**
 - User account will need to be made in order to attach identity to each record.
+- Details for patient you would like to enter into the app.

 ### User Interaction

 Veterinarians and veterinary nurses will use this in order to save time, log accurate patient information and have this information accessible to everyone.
 First the user will log in or create an account.
 During a round, they will approach the animals kennel, confirm the identification of the animal and either navigate to its file or create one.
 They then perform their check of vital signs, and log it in to the animals file.
 They then exit that animals file (assuming everything is within normal range) and repeat the process with the next animal.
 As rounds happen frequently, the log will contain the identity of the vet or nurse who logged it, the time and date.
 Each patient's file will be amended with each entry so there is a complete picture of its progress throughout it's hospital stay.
 This can then be attached to the animals digital records.

 First the app will need the user to log in or create an account.
-The presented with a scrolling menu as follows:
+The presented with a scrolling opening menu as follows:
 Welcome to the TPR Tracker
 "Login"
-"Create New"
+"Create Account"
 "Exit"
 This will loop until they log in, create an account or decide to exit the app.
-The user will be presented with a prompt "What would you like to do?" followed by a list of the options to scroll through:
+The user will be presented with a prompt "What would you like to do?" followed by a list of the main menu options to scroll through:
 "Find Patient"
 "Add Patient"
 "Help"